mmb/cloud_battlestation/README.md

 # The private key downloaded from Amazon when the key pair was created.
 export SSH_PRIVATE_KEY_PATH=

-# Use an AWS security group that has inbound port 22 open.
+# The AWS security group to use (open port 22 required).
 export AWS_SECURITY_GROUPS=

 Put your DynDNS login, password and hostname in